Evan-Pochtar/AnomalyViz/README.md

 - scikit-learn: Machine learning algorithms
 - numpy: Numerical computing
 - scipy: Scientific computing
+- jinja2: Used for HTML templating
 - matplotlib: Plotting and visualization
+- seaborn: Additional visualization
 - argparse: Command-line interface
+- pytest: Used for running the testing suite
+- psutil: Used for detailed testing

 ## License